The network has formally confirmed that it will launch 5G at some point in 2019, likely the second half.

 Three is said to be starting a complete overhaul of its network, which will involve replacing its signalling equipment across the UK and will likely cost hundreds of millions of pounds.
 The multi-year project should make Three's network faster and more reliable now, and better able to cope with the demands of 5G in the future.

 And Three has made an agreement with SSE Enterprise Telecoms to get its network connected to hundreds of BT exchanges and allow it to use fibre to connect mast sites to its core network.
+Part of that arrangement will see a network of fibre laid in London’s sewers.

 That work could increase its network capacity twenty-fold, as well as improving the reliability of the network and enabling new Internet of Things (IoT) applications.
 All of that is vital to 5G.